World Book Capital: Bangkok 2013

 Numerous activities were organised all year long to reach these objectives.
 Bangkok collaborated with numerous organisations from the public and private sectors.
 Activities were run with departments in Bangkok, including those of education, healthcare, environment, social development, traffic control and 50 others.

 All sectors were also tied together under another theme, "Thinking, Doing, Learning, Fixing, and Taking Responsibility Together."
-This stimulated mutual support and contribution from multiple stakeholders and associate networks like TK Park, The Publishers and Booksellers Association of Thailand, SCG, The Mirror Foundation, Chula Book Center, Thai Health Promotion Foundation, and more.
+This encouraged collaboration from multiple stakeholders and associate networks, including TK Park, The Publishers and Booksellers Association of Thailand, SCG, The Mirror Foundation, Chula Book Center, Thai Health Promotion Foundation, and more.